Justin7933/regex17/Develop/gist-template.md

 ### The OR Operator
 An OR operator allows the regex to do either one or the other request in the expression.
 In this regex you can see `([a-z0-9_\.-`.
 The regex is finding any lowercase letter from a-z OR any number from 0-9.
 ### Flags
 There are no flags in this regex.
 A flag though is used after the second `/` in the regex.
-An example is `i` and it used to ignore any case sensitive searches.
+An example is `i` and it is used to ignore any case sensitive searches.
 ### Character Escapes

 ## Author